salewski/terraform/website/docs/configuration/expressions.html.md

 An _operator_ is a type of expression that transforms or combines one or more other expressions.
-Operators either combine two values in some way to produce a third result value, or simply transform a single given value to produce a single result.
+Operators either combine two values in some way to produce a third result value, or transform a single given value to produce a single result.

 Operators that work on two values place an operator symbol between the two